The Ultimate Guide to Moving with Pets

 Consider a pet sitter

 To make things easier on you and your pet, hire a pet sitter, or take them to a familiar daycare center on Moving Day.
-While this might not work for long-distance or cross-country moves, it’s a great option for stressed-out animals that might start to exhibit anxious and destructive behavior when they see their home getting packed up.
+While this might not work for long-distance or moving across the country with pets, it’s a great option for stressed-out animals that might start to exhibit anxious and destructive behavior when they see their home getting packed up.
 Plus, it frees you up to focus on the move without having to worry about your four-legged friend getting out or having an accident.

 Get plenty of exercise

 If a pet sitter isn’t an option, make sure to get your pet plenty of exercise, so they’re calmer throughout the day.
-An early morning run or a trip to the dog park should do the trick and help ease their anxiety throughout the day.
+An early morning run or a trip to the dog park should do the trick and help ease their anxiety.
 Setting aside playtime with your cat can help them feel on track with their familiar routine.

 For older dogs or cats who aren’t prone to exercising, introduce a brand new toy or treat on Moving Day.
 This can help distract them for a while and reduce their stress levels.